buckmelton/notes/bucks-git-and-github-cheat-sheet.md

 ## See a list of your commits and commit messages
 `$ git log`

+## Diff
+See all changes since last commit (that haven't been staged), i.e. diff of current unstaged files and last commit `$ git diff`

+See all changes in staged files from last commit
+`$ git diff --cached`

 ## Roll back local changes you don't want to commit
 You've made a mistake locally and want to roll back to the last local commit.
 `$ git checkout -f  # -f flag forces overwriting the current changes`